awsdocs/aws-doc-sdk-examples/go/cloudwatch/README.md

 `go run CreateRole -p POLICY -r ROLE`

-where all of these values are required:
+where:

 - POLICY is the name of the policy.
 - ROLE is the name of the role.

-The unit test requires similar values in *config.json*.
+You must supply similar values in *config.json* for the unit test.

+The unit test:

+1. Creates a Role with a random name if one is not supplied in *config.json*.
+2. Deletes the Role if it created it.

 ### CreateRule